telerik/winforms-docs/installation-deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 6\.
 If you run the application now you should get an exception with message “This version of Telerik UI for WinForms is licensed only for use by Sample Application Name v2.0 (tm)”.
 Note that “Sample Application Name v2.0 (tm)” will be replaced with the value of the ApplicationName constant.

-## Using the images from the suite in your solutions
+## Using the Images from the Suite in Your Solutions

 When you install the suite together with the installation we deploy a few different kinds of images - some come with the controls, others with the examples, with themes, etc. Following you can find information on which images can be reused in your applications and how this can be done.